 Message from the Dean

 Thank you for visiting the website of the Stony Brook University School of Social Welfare.
-I hope you will use this visit as your first opportunity to get to know us better.
+I hope you will use this visit as an opportunity to get to know us better.

-I also think you are making a great decision to explore your opportunities at SUNY Stony Brook.
+I am delighted that you chose to explore your dreams at SUNY Stony Brook.
 Stony Brook University is a member of the prestigious Association for American Universities (AAU) and one of the nation’s premier centers for academic excellence.
-The School of Social Welfare is located within a rich interdisciplinary environment, one of five schools comprising the Health Sciences campus.
-The Health Sciences campus also includes Stony Brook University Hospital, Stony Brook Children’s Hospital and a growing network of community hospitals.
+The School of Social Welfare is located within a rich interdisciplinary environment, one of six schools comprising the Health Sciences campus.
+The Health Sciences campus also includes Stony Brook University Hospital, the Cancer Center, Stony Brook Children’s Hospital and a growing network of community hospitals.
+In New York City, we are affiliated with the SUNY College of Optometry that serves over 70,000 patients a year.
 Many opportunities exist for collaborative research and training with the health sciences and other disciplines.

 Jacqueline B. Mondros,